 2.1.
 The Core Logic

-The indicator works by keeping a running total of market activity based on one simple set of rules:
+The indicator works by keeping a running total of market activity based on one simple set of rules.
+Unlike the Accumulation Distribution Indicator, which factors in the intraday High and Low to assess buying pressure, OBV focuses strictly on the closing price to determine conviction:

-- When a given day’s closing price is higher than the previous day’s, the entire volume for that day is added to the indicator’s running total.
+- Bullish Candle: If the current closing price is higher than the previous close, the entire volume (ticks) for that period is added to the running total.

-- If today’s closing price is lower than yesterday’s, sellers are assumed to be in control, so we subtract today’s activity from the previous total.
+- Bearish Candle: If the current closing price is lower than the previous close, sellers are in control, so we subtract the volume from the total.

-- If the closing price is unchanged, the line remains the same.
+- Flat Candle: If the closing price is unchanged, the OBV line remains flat (volume is ignored).

 2.2.
 The OBV Formula